IHE/IHE-MetadataHandbook/README.md

 Even after local processing of the metadata from the results of the query to further eliminate the false-positives, one might still have more than one potential document of interest.
 In this case the document content will need to be retrieved and further processed.
 ## 2.3 Lessons learned by this query strategy
 The above optimal query strategy paired with local processing of the query results to further refine is designed to get best results, that have no false-negatives and minimize the false-positives that would frustrate user.
-There has been experimentation of adding extra metadata to provide morerefined query results.
+There has been experimentation of adding extra metadata to provide more refined query results.
 However, these approaches will expose more sensitive information in the Metadata.
 Therefore, this handbook discourages the use of extra metadata.
 There has been experimentation with using other query parameters, as discussed in [Section 2.1.2](#212-power-of-other-query-parameters), these cases exist but are very specific.
-Experience with Document Sharing has also made clearer that documententries over time will continue to be described as they were recorded at the time of publication.
+Experience with Document Sharing has also made clearer that document entries over time will continue to be described as they were recorded at the time of publication.
 These historic documents are still relevant for specific use-cases.
 The use-cases where historic documents are desired must be very robust to the historic document entries.
 # 3 Process to define your document metadata constraints
 In this section, the process steps of the definition of your XDS metadata set are described and tips are provided.
 Manage this process as a project, including all stakeholders from the beginning.
 The following steps will be explained:
 1. Identify shared business needs;